ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 **Restore Action Differences:**
 - **`restore` action**: Recreates the entire MongoDB instance from scratch, including all Kubernetes resources and restores database
-- **`restore_database` action**: Only restores database data to an existing instance, preserving current configuration
+- **`restore-database` action**: Only restores database data to an existing instance, preserving current configuration

 ### Backup and Restore Best Practices